alhasapi/Razzi/README.md

 ### We start by enumerating the basic constructs of LC and we'll try to see how they can be encoded into BF terms:
   * Lambda-abstractions:
       - Is a way to construct higher order functions
-         - multiple arguments are encoded as curried sequence of lambda-abstractions, each sharing its scope with all subsequent inner functions
+      - multiple arguments are encoded as curried sequence of lambda-abstractions, each sharing its scope with all subsequent inner functions.
       - normally standard operations, like arithmetic ops, numbers, must be encoded as lambda-terms, exceptionally, as these constructs are native to the target language, enforcing lambda calculi's or Churchian rules on them might introduce, irrelevant computational overheads, which is not our aim (for now, at least!).
 We can consider to wrap them with an interface which will make them, at a language level, indistinguishable to real lambda-terms.
-        -  Closures
+     -  Closures.
   * Variables lookup:
         Internally, variables either for curried functions or single argument functions map to the way they are sequentially arranged on the source language.
 Which means that, for now, the only accepted variables